 Dr Katharine A. M. Wright is a Lecturer in International Politics in the School of Geography, Politics and Sociology at Newcastle University.

 Katharine is a Trustee of the University Association for Contemporary European Studies (UACES).
-She is the co-convener of the British International Studies Association Gendering IR Working Group (2018-20) with Dr Hannah Partis-Jennings.
-She is also a lead convener of the UACES Collaborative Research Network 'Gendering EU Studies' (2018-2021).
-She was Chair of the BISA Postgraduate Network in 2015-16, and served as Graduate Representative for the Feminist Theory and Gender Studies Section of the International Studies Association in 2016.
+She is the co-convener of the British International Studies Association (BISA) Gendering IR Working Group (2018-20) with Dr Hannah Partis-Jennings, and a lead convener of the UACES Research Network 'Gendering EU Studies' (2018-2021).
+Katharine was Chair of the BISA Postgraduate Network in 2015-16, and served as Graduate Representative for the Feminist Theory and Gender Studies Section of the International Studies Association in 2016.